Recruiting KPIs: The 12 most important indicators

 Time-to-interview refers to the time span from the announcement of an open position to the first meeting.

 This key figure is directly related to the speed of your application process.
+It can therefore also be used as an indicator for your candidate experience.

 A quick invitation to the interview not only creates a positive impression, but also accelerates the further application process and ultimately gives you faster access to the best candidates.